André De Tienne, Ph.D., Editor-in-Chief

 Each year, the SSA publishes the proceedings of its annual meeting under the title Semiotics, also known as the “Yearbook of the Semiotic Society of America”.
 First introduced in 1980, this series provides a unique overview of the development of semiotics.

-The Semiotic Society of America has its own style sheet for its publications.
-Authors should refer to this style sheet when preparing manuscripts for submission.
+The Semiotic Society of America combines its own style sheet with the Chicago Manual of Style for its publications, whether the journal or the yearbook.
+Authors should use both when preparing manuscripts for submission.

 SSA STYLE SHEET